rails/rails/guides/source/active_record_querying.md

 ### preload

-With `preload`, Active record ensures that loaded using a query for every specified association.
+With `preload`, Active Record loads each specified association using one query per association.

-Revisiting the case where N + 1 was occurred using the `preload` method, we could rewrite `Book.limit(10)` to authors:
+Revisiting the N + 1 queries problem, we could rewrite `Book.limit(10)` to preload authors:

 ```ruby